When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 💡

-The portal opening is not announced.
+The authorities do not announce the portal opening.
 You will not receive an SMS or email when the UDISE portal opens.
 You discover it by checking.
 Set a reminder to check from June 1, 2026 every few days.

 How to Check If the UDISE Portal Is Open Right Now